eramax/if-insurance/services/vehicle-insurance/README.md

 - SQL injection protection via parameterized queries
 - Error handling that doesn't expose sensitive information
 - HTTPS enforced in production

-## Removed Dependencies

-This refactored version removes unnecessary dependencies:

-- Azure Service Bus (not needed for this service)
-- Azure Storage Account (not needed for this service)
-- Azure Identity (using connection strings for simplicity)
-- Complex configuration classes (simplified to core needs)

-The service is now focused, lightweight, and optimized for its specific purpose.